abbreviatedman/react-unit-01-intro-to-react/1a-react-and-jsx/03-lab/readme.md

 ## Exercise overview

-We are going to make an goldfish forum website page by combining different components each making up a different part of the page content.
+We are going to make a goldfish forum website page by combining different components each making up a different part of the page content.

 ## Setup a new Create-React-App project